 has a one.
 If not, kindly direct them to Registration.
 You do

-not need to stand your whole shift – you may sit down.
+not need to stand your whole shift – you may sit.

 Loaders/Unloaders (MOVERS & SHAKERS – Very Important):

-We need the most help on Friday afternoon and Sunday
+We need the most help on Friday morning and Sunday

 Exact times are determined at the Advanced

-On Thursday 3:00 pm we need to unload everything in for the event
+We need to unload everything for the event

 and set up in various locations.
-We are practically a traveling
+We are practically a self-sufficient traveling

-road show, which includes our own sound system for the main room,
+road show with our own sound system for the main room,

 essentials, swag bags, plus signage to direct attendees around